AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 $54,935.96 (10 Gbps connection) |

-If your required bandwidth is 1 Gbps or less, Pattern 1 with its 1 Gbps line is cheaper.
-For bandwidth needs greater than 1 Gbps, Pattern 1's fixed fee of $22,870.90 regardless of volume is the key point.
-At low traffic volumes, Pattern 2 is overwhelmingly advantageous, but as traffic increases, data transfer fees for Patterns 2/3 grow, expanding Pattern 1's advantage.
+If the required bandwidth is 1 Gbps or less, Pattern 1 with a 1 Gbps circuit is cheaper.
+When more than 1 Gbps is needed, Pattern 1's fixed cost of $22,870.90 regardless of traffic volume is the key point.
+At low traffic volumes, Pattern 2 has an overwhelming advantage, but as traffic increases, the data transfer costs in Patterns 2 and 3 balloon, widening Pattern 1's advantage.

 Required transfer fee subtotal = $22,870.90 - $5,803.50 = $17,067.40

-Therefore, the pricing of Patterns 1 and 2 crosses at approximately 2.6 Gbps of continuous bidirectional communication.
-Beyond this point, Pattern 1 becomes the most economical.
+In other words, the costs of Pattern 1 and Pattern 2 cross at approximately 2.6 Gbps of sustained bidirectional total traffic.
+Beyond this point, Pattern 1 becomes the cheapest option.

-Comparison 2: Continuous Connection vs Bulk Transfer (Patterns 1/4/5)
+Comparison Axis 2: Persistent Connection vs. Bulk Transfer (Patterns 1 / 4 / 5)

-We'll compare fixed monthly Pattern 1 with pay-per-use Patterns 4/5 in terms of monthly transfer volume.
-Continuous connection assumes "maintaining a direct connection all month," while bulk transfer assumes "paying only for the volume transferred that month."
+Comparing the fixed monthly cost of Pattern 1 against the per-transfer-volume charges of Patterns 4 and 5, viewed through the lens of monthly transfer volume.
+The persistent connection assumes "maintaining a dedicated link throughout the month," while bulk transfer assumes "paying only for the amount of X TB transferred that month."

 Comparison with Pattern 1 (1 Gbps connection, $3,555.10/month)